SteadyAction/DesignableView/README.md

 ## Introduction

+Customizing UIView Should be easier.
-DesignableView for iOS.
+Use DesignableView instead.
-Design a view as you want.
+It helps you design a view as you want.

 ## Installation